-I am a specialist in the Indo-European language family, in particular Tocharian, an extinct language of the Indo-European family spoken in spoken in Eastern Central Asia.
+I work mainly with the Indo-European language family, in particular Tocharian, an extinct language of the Indo-European family spoken in spoken in Eastern Central Asia.
 I am also a specializing on the Indo-Aryan sub-branch, in particular the Romani group.
 Further, I have worked on Amazonian languages, in particular of the Tupí branch.

-Currently, I am project leader and editor/database manager for an unique project that aims at compiling big data sets for tracking prehistoric language contact within the linguistic areas of Europe and the Amazon, with a focus on the Indo-European, North-East and North-West Caucasian, Kartvelian, Tupí and Arawak language families.
-The data has recently been made publicly available at the project homepage.
+Currently, I am project leader and editor/database manager for a project that aims at compiling big data sets for reconstructing linguistic prehistory of the areas Europe and the Amazon, with a focus on the Indo-European, North-East and North-West Caucasian, Kartvelian, Tupí and Arawak language families.
+All data is publicly available via the infrastructure:

 Diachronic Atlas of Comparative Linguistics

 Besides, I have worked on langage contact between Scandinavian, Romani, and secret languages, as well as sound symbolism in Germanic languages.
-See Books.
+See Publications.

 COPYRIGHT © 2019